asaadsaad/CS571-Workshop-03/README.md

 * Notes (Add local notes)

 ## Project Requirements
-1. Start by completing the code for `App.js` to meet the above requirements.
+1. Start by completing the code for `App.js` to meet the navigation requirements.

 2. Complete the code for `Search.js` screen, which has the following state: `{username, loading, error}`, Display an input with a button to search for a GitHub account, your form should avoid the keyboard, and should be focused on the input element.
 Your screen will show an activity indicator from `loading` state, and show an error from the `error` state if we fail to fetch the GitHub information.
 Fetch the user GitHub profile details from `https://api.github.com/users/${account}` replace `account` with the GitHub account `username`.
 After you fetch the profile details, take the user to the Dashboard screen.